git-merge-workshops/git-it-right/docs/9_GitBisect_With_Exercise.md

 git add book-harry-potter.md
 git commit -m "Adding some malicious change"
 ```

+> In this example, we made it really obvious what is a bad change.
+However, in real world, it will be not so obvious.

 ### STEP 4: Run the second script generate remaining commits